Install Integration Services

 Installing Integration Services

 After you review the installation requirements for SQL Server and ensure that your computer meets those requirements, you are ready to install Integration Services.

-If you are using the Setup Wizard to install Integration Services, you will use a series of pages to specify components and options.
-The following table lists only those pages in the Setup Wizard where the options that you select affect your installation of Integration Services:
+If you are using the Setup Wizard to install Integration Services, you use a series of pages to specify components and options.

 By default, in a new installation, Integration Services is configured not to log events that are related to the running of packages to the Application event log.
 This setting prevents too many event log entries when you use the Data Collector feature of SQL Server 2017.
 The events that are not logged are EventID 12288, "Package started," and EventID 12289, "Package finished successfully."
 To log these events to the Application event log, open the registry for editing.
 Then, in the registry, locate the HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Microsoft SQL Server\130\SSIS node, and change the DWORD value of the LogPackageExecutionToEventLog setting from 0 to 1.